 Seba Johnson is a Winter Olympian who has represented The United States Virgin Islands in the Slalom event and also the Giant Slalom.

 She started skiing in her childhood and aged 14 competed in Calgary, Canada in the 1988 Winter Olympic games in the women’s Giant Slalom.
 In doing so she became the youngest alpine ski racer in Olympic history.
 She placed an impressive 28th out of 64 while competing against the world’s best adults.
-She was also the world’s first black female to ski in the Olympics.
+She was also the world’s first black woman to ski in the Olympics.

 In 1989 Seba competed in the World Alpine Ski Championships in Vail-Beaver Creek, Colorado aged 15.